Reese McGuire Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Reds pitching staff ranks eighth in MLB.

-- The Reds' 4.90 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds' 4.95 team ERA ranks 26th across all league pitching staffs.

-- Reds pitchers combine to surrender 65 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Reds pitchers combine to rank 19th in baseball in home runs allowed (67 total, 1.2 per game).

-- The Reds will send Lively (2-2) out for his third start of the season.

-- The righty last appeared on Wednesday against the St. Louis Cardinals, when he tossed six innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.